ZOUKaifeng/FacialExpressionGeneration/README.md

 ## 2. Model
 Our model inherits its architecture from a <a href="https://proceedings.neurips.cc/paper/2015/file/8d55a249e6baa5c06772297520da2051-Paper.pdf}"> conditional variational autoencoder </a>, with a Transformer-based encoder (left rounded box in the figure below) and a Transformer-based decoder (right rounded box).
 While based on the vanilla <a href="https://proceedings.neurips.cc/paper/2015/file/8d55a249e6baa5c06772297520da2051-Paper.pdf"> Transformer </a>, we use two learnable tokens per expression label <i>c</i> denoted as <i>token<sub>&mu;</sub></i> and <i>token<sub>&Sigma;</sub></i> to feed into the encoder, rather than directly using the label value.
 We use the expression label to choose the corresponding tokens to be temporarily prepended with the encoded input sequence.
 The first two frames of the encoder output (corresponding to the tokens chosen as input) serve as the distribution parameters: mean <i>&mu;</i> and variance &Sigma;.
-Note that other encoder outputs are ignored, which implements a time pooling.
+Note that other encoder outputs are ignored, which implements a <a href="https://arxiv.org/pdf/2104.05670.pdf">time pooling</a>.

 <img  src="Results/Face 3D.png"  />